Kitty Pryde: Joining the X-Men

-Ogun
+Possessed by Ogun

 During the 1984–1985 Kitty Pryde and Wolverine miniseries, Kitty is possessed by a demon, the ninja Ogun.
 Ogun psychically bestows upon Kitty a virtual lifetime of martial arts training.
 Kitty was brainwashed by Ogun into becoming a ninja assassin, and was sent to attack Wolverine.
 Kitty is able to resist Ogun's influence with Wolverine's help, and the two form a strong teacher/student bond, which helps them in vanquishing Ogun.
 Kitty returns to the X-Men, no longer the innocent girl they once knew, and officially adopts the codename Shadowcat.

 Morlock Massacre

 While trying to save Rogue, Kitty was badly injured by Harpoon's energy spear during the Mutant Massacre story arc, in the massacre of the Morlocks, with the result that she lost control of her power and was stuck in an intangible state and could not regain her solidity.
 She was rushed to Muir Island along with other surviving casualties of the Massacre to be tended to by Moira MacTaggert.
 MacTaggert was able to keep Kitty's condition from deteriorating to the point where she completely lost physical substance and ceased to exist, but was not able to do any more to help her.

 At this time, Kitty's natural state was to be intangible.
 Where she once had to make a conscious effort to phase, she could now only maintain her solidity through an act of conscious will.
 The X-Men went to Reed Richards, Mister Fantastic of the Fantastic Four, for aid, but Richards initially refused because he was not sure he would be able to help.

 Having nowhere else to go, the X-Men turned to Richards' enemy Doctor Doom.
 This created a moral dilemma for both the X-Men and the Fantastic Four, and both teams fought each other because the Fantastic Four were trying to stop the treatment while the X-Men were determined to save Kitty's life.
 In the end, both the personal crisis of the Fantastic Four and the life of Shadowcat were saved after Franklin Richards, with the help of Lockheed, brought both teams to their senses.
 Kitty has since recovered from this state and now has full control over her power again.